llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       or `alloc`
         * See the discussion of the `no_create` clause below.
     * `-Wsource-uses-openacc`
+        * Similar to `-Wsource-uses-openmp`, this enables warnings about OpenACC directives when OpenACC support is not enabled.
     * `-Wopenacc-ignored-clause`
         * See the discussion of the `vector_length` clause below.
     * `-Wopenacc-omp-update-present`